rustynymph/PIMP/README.md

 * Open up the TouchOSC app on your iOS device
 * Open up TouchOSC's settings page and click on the OSC menu under the "Connections" section
 * Make sure "Enabled" is set to on
-* Change "Host" to the IP address of your host computer (on Linux this address can be found using the "ifconfig" command)
+* Change "Host" to the IP address of your host computer (on Linux this address can be found using the `ifconfig` command)
 * Change "Port (outgoing)" to the port your host computer will be listening for messages on
 * Change "Port (incomnig) to the port you want you iOS device to listen for messages on
 * If the bluetooth pairing and wifi connections are working, the "Local IP address" will be on the same subnet as your "Host" IP address